valpr/musicpractice/README.md

 # Music Practice

 An app for music practice.
-Planned features include interval practice, metronome, tuning assistance.
+Features include listening to intervals, an accurate metronome, and a tuning assistant that records and returns the note and octave.

 ## Getting Started